UCF vs. Tulane NCAA Football Odds, Plays and Insights | November 6, 2021

 UCF Stats and Trends

-- UCF has played eight games, with three wins against the spread.
+- In UCF's eight games this season, it has three wins against the spread.

-- The Knights have been favored by 13 points or more two times this season and covered the spread in one of them.

-- UCF's games this year have hit the over in 62.5% of its opportunities (five times in eight games with a set point total).
+- This season, the Knights have one ATS win in two games as a favorite of 13 points or more.

-- In games that UCF piles up over 476 yards, the team is 1-1 against the spread and 2-0 overall.
+- In games that UCF amasses over 476 yards, the team is 1-1 against the spread and 2-0 overall.

-- This year, the Knights have turned the ball over 12 times, four more than the Green Wave's takeaways (8).

 - Find the latest spread and moneyline odds for UCF at SISportsbook.